aibaur/node-pets/README.md

 Add a search bar in the navbar to search pets.
 Paginate the results.

+third commit: users can search pets by name and breed; test added

 ### Validations

 Add validations to protect against unsanitary data getting into your db.